briandconnelly/nicheconstruct/BEACON_Proposal/proposal.md

 $A=\{1, \ldots, a_{max}\}$, where $a_{max}$ is the number of possible alleles.
 These alleles represent adaptations to the environment, and the number of loci determines the number of possible adaptations.
 All non-zero alleles carry fitness benefit $\delta$.
-Although we define no inherent differences among the alleles, we reward genotypes with sequentially increasing allelic states by conferring fitness benefit $\epsilon$ for each allele whose value is 1 greater than the allele at the previous locus (modulo $A$).
-Thus, the particular sequence of alleles in a population determines which genotypes are most fit.
+Organisms also influence their environment, which can feed back to influence selection.
+We model this as a form of frequency dependent selection.
+Specifically, the selective value of allele $a$ at locus
+$i$ increases with the proportion of the population that has allele $a-1$ (modulo $A$) at locus $i-1$.
+The slope of this increase is $\epsilon$ (which gauges the intensity of niche construction).
+As a consequence of this form of frequency dependence, genotypes with sequentially increasing allelic states will tend to evolve.
 Because mutations are random, as described below, each population will evolve sequences that start with different allelic states.
 These different sequences represent the unique niches constructed by populations.

 We observe the evolutionary process in a metapopulation of $N$ populations, which are initiated with non-adapted individuals and cooperator proportion
 $p_0$.
 Each population grows to capacity $S_{min} + p (S_{max} - S_{min})$,
 where $p$ is the proportion of cooperators in that population.
-After growth, mutations alter the allelic state at stress loci and the cooperation locus with probabilities $\mu_{s}$ and $\mu_{p}$, respectively.
+After growth, mutations alter the allelic state at stress loci and the cooperation locus with probabilities $\mu_{s}$ and $\mu_{c}$, respectively.
 Individuals then migrate to a randomly chosen neighbor patch at rate $m$.
 Finally, populations are thinned to proportion $d$ to accommodate the next cycle of growth.